Environment Setup

 The manifest.json file contains information the Kinode needs in order to run the package:

-$ cat my_chat_app/pkg/manifest.json
+$ cat my-chat-app/pkg/manifest.json

 [